 Further, there is a risk that once the shares subject to escrow or trading restrictions are released from the restrictions attaching to them, there may be a significant sell down by the holders of those shares.

-This may affect the prevailing market price at which Shareholders are able to sell their shares.
+The potential limited free float (tradeable Shares during any restriction period) and potential sell down may affect the prevailing market price at which Shareholders are able to sell their Shares.